Canalone Miramonti

 Do you think the job is done?
 Not even close.
 The last few gates are less steep, but enlivened by a couple of bumps that have provided spectacular images and breath-taking passages in recent seasons.

-Finish line
+Magazzino Section and Finish line

-Finish line
+Magazzino Section and Finish line

 And lastly the finish line, immersed in the heart of Madonna di Campiglio.
 The runs on the Canalone Miramonti last between 45 and 48 seconds: a duration that also makes it possible to optimise the TV performance, enhancing the images of the finish line and the context in preparation for the next start.